KurtWagner/zlinter/LIMITATIONS.md

 1. More complex conditionals (e.g., `if (something or builtin.is_test)`)
 2. If a piece of code is only ever included in tests

+## Exclude debug only code

+Similar to [test only code](#exclude-test-only-code), we can't reliably detect based on `builtin.mode` is debug.

+## Unused code

+Detecting unused code is limited in that it can't inform you whether it's truly unused in all builds except tests, which will give false negatives if your project is well tested, i.e., always referenced by some test.

+Potentially this could be improved by ignoring references in `test { ... }` blocks but it wouldn't be bullet proof.

+## No unnecessary branches

+A potential `no_unnecessary_branches` rule has a similar issue to `no_unused` in that without analysing all test and non-test build variants you can't be certain something is truly dead.